FREQUENTLY ASKED QUESTIONS

 Camping is on a secluded grassy field next to the shores of the river with composting toilets and fresh water.

-Tents available to rent if you can not bring your own.
+Bell tents and tents available to rent if you can not bring your own.

-we ask no soaps please, so we can keep the land chemical-free
+- warm water outdoor showers. we ask no soaps please, so we can keep the land chemical-free

 - comfortable clean compost toilets that serve the site all year round